sverchkov/interpretable-models/markdown/group-presentation-2020-08-28.md

 Features 1 and 2 are correctly ranked when they are uncorrelated, but are ranked higher by nonlinear models when correlated.

-Feature importances are a tool for examining $f(\boldsymbol x)$;
-here we see them depend on the feature distribution.

 ### Simulation results: Partial Dependence Plots